Part 1 – What your membership provides

 Quality of service

 MDDUS prides itself in being an organisation that delivers a high quality service to its members.
 As such MDDUS is always eager to hear whether contacts with and the service to members has been satisfactory or not.
 In particular MDDUS is interested to hear when service to members has been problematic or has caused a member to think of making a complaint to or about MDDUS, for instance about the way and perhaps the manner in which the member has been dealt with by MDDUS.
-MDDUS welcomes such complaints in the expectation that they will assist MDDUS to improve MDDUS's service and provide a useful learning mechanism for MDDUS.
+MDDUS welcomes such comments in the expectation that they will assist in improving MDDUS's service and provide a useful learning mechanism.

 Whatever the nature of the complaint, MDDUS will endeavour to acknowledge that complaint within two business days and give an indication as to when the member might expect a full response.
 All responses will be in writing.